 The best way to protect yourself from the sun’s harmful ultraviolet rays is to wear long sleeves and long pants.
 But if you have a job in which you must wear less clothing, such as a lifeguard, be sure to completely cover yourself with sunscreen.
-“You should apply sunscreen about 20 minutes before you’re in the sun and allow it to dry,” says Glen E. Cooper, DO, MPH, MRO, occupational medicine physician at Saint Francis Medical Center.
-“Then, you should reapply at least every two hours.”
+Experts suggest applying sunscreen about 20 minutes before you’re in the sun and allow it to dry, then reapplying at least every two hours.

 For more information, call 573-331-3996.